doomsterinc/loct8r-express/README.md

 # Loct8r
-WebApp with NodeJS, Express, AngularJS an MongoDB
+WebApp with NodeJS, Express and MongoDB

 ## Install and use